Know the dangers of cookers and gas fires

-Gas is a fast and efficient way to cook and heat your home, but just like every other gas appliance, you need to keep a close eye that it is working safely and properly.
+Gas cookers and fires are a fast and efficient way for you to cook and heat your home.
+However, just like every other gas appliance, you’ll need to keep a close eye that it is working safely and efficiently.

 There are several warning signs that your cooker may be leaking carbon monoxide: